udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 ```

-*Connectivity*
+### Connectivity <!-- omit in toc -->

 1.  **Design:** Diagram at a high level how an ExpressRoute deployment for Trey Research should be configured for high availability.

     **Solution:** Each major site location would be peered to the closest peering location.
 ExpressRoute Premium would be enabled to ensure that virtual networks on different continents could connect.

+    An alternative to ExpressRoute Premium global connectivity would be ExpressRoute Global Reach (<https://docs.microsoft.com/en-us/azure/expressroute/expressroute-global-reach>).
+ExpressRoute Global Reach can be used to link ExpressRoute circuits together to make a link between on-premises networks.

     Each virtual network could also be configured with a site-to-site VPN connection back to the primary data center to ensure connectivity during a short-term outage with their ExpressRoute circuit.
 Each virtual network would be linked to multiple circuits for additional redundancy.

     Note: ExpressRoute gateway and VPN gateway coexist on gateway subnet, we recommend that you create a gateway subnet of /27 or larger (/27, /26, /25 etc.).
 You must create the ExpressRoute gateway first before you add the Site-to-Site VPN gateway.
-For more information, please refer <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-coexist-classic>.
+For more information, please refer to <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-coexist-classic>.
 ExpressRoute gateway can link up to 4 ExpressRoute circuit from different ExpressRoute Meetme location.
 For route optimization, please refer to <https://docs.microsoft.com/en-us/azure/expressroute/expressroute-optimize-routing>.

+    ExpressRoute and VPN gateways can also be deployed in Azure Availability Zones for additional resiliency.
+Refer to <https://docs.microsoft.com/en-us/azure/vpn-gateway/create-zone-redundant-vnet-gateway>.

 2.  **Design:** Walk through the steps that Trey Research would have to perform to enable other subscriptions to use ExpressRoute.